How to Book a Budget Safari

 6. Stay outside of the parks

 If you can’t find anything you like in any of the above campsites, you can choose to stay outside the parks and do day trips.
 The choice of accommodation opens up massively.
 Both the Kruger and Etosha have some amazing accommodation options in the areas surrounding the park.

 For Kruger National Park accommodation, we recommend AfriCamps at Hoedspruit for a fantastic glamping experience.
-If this doesn’t take your fancy, take a look at Booking.com who have the largest choice of accommodation and something to suit everyone.
+If this doesn’t take your fancy, take a look at Booking.com or Airbnb who have a huge choice of accommodation and something to suit everyone.

 For Etosha National Park accommodation, we personally recommend the Onguma Tamboti Camp near Etosha.
 The camping facilities are excellent and you can use the facilities of the adjoining Bush Camp.
 The pool area and restaurant overlook the private reserve where you can spot wildlife while enjoying a swim or a meal.
 If this doesn’t take your fancy, then you can check on Booking.com for more options.